Loading...

 How to consume Breakfast omellete without glucose spikes

-Add vegetables like spinach, bell peppers, and tomatoes to your omelette.
-These vegetables can help slow down glucose absorption.
+Add non-starchy vegetables like spinach, bell peppers, or mushrooms to your omelette.
+These foods digest slowly and can help moderate blood sugar levels.

 Stay Hydrated